ayman-metwally2020/Starbucks_Project/README.md

 ## Problem Statement / Metrics<a name="Problem Statement / Metrics"></a>

-he problem that I chose to solve is to build a model that predicts whether a customer will respond to an offer.
+The problem that I chose to solve is to build a model that predicts whether a customer will respond to an offer.
 My strategy for solving this problem has the following steps.
 1- clean and combine offer portfolio, customer profile, and transaction data.
 Each row of this combined dataset will describe an offer's attributes, customer demographic data, and whether the offer was successful.
 2- apply a different machine learning model and assess additional accuracy and F1-score.
 The 'naive model' assumes all offers were successful.
 This provides me with a baseline for evaluating the performance of models that I construct.
 Accuracy measures how well a model correctly predicts whether an offer is successful.
 However, if the percentage of successful or unsuccessful offers is deficient, accuracy is not a good measure of model performance.
 For this situation, evaluating a model's precision and recall provides better insight into its account.
 Hence, I chose the F1-score metric because it is "a weighted average of the precision and recall metrics".
 3-, compare the performance of logistic regression, random forest, and gradient boosting models.